The Man Who Finds A Wife, Finds A Treasure

 But if you follow God’s good instruction and resist the devil, he will flee from you (JAMES 4:7).

-Know and take your place as a husband or a wife and don’t allow the temptations of the devil, disobedience or pride destroy that what the Lord our God said is good.
+Know and take your place as a husband or a wife and fulfil all your obligations and don’t allow the temptations of the devil, disobedience or pride destroy that what the Lord our God said is good.

 1 CORINTHIANS 7:1-16 and EPHESIANS 5:22-33 gives us great instruction for marriage.